By David Joel Miller.

-Before you say you can’t afford couples counseling, consider that the average couples comes in about six times.
-The cost of six or even twelve session with most therapists would not equal the cost of the retainer for the divorce lawyer.
+Before you say you can’t afford couples counseling, consider that the average couples come in about six times.
+The cost of six or even twelve sessions with most therapists would not equal the cost of the retainer for the divorce lawyer.

 How much is it worth to you to end your relationship?
 How much might it be worth to transform the relationship you have into the one you would like?